madacol/weighted_shuffle/README.md

 - ES6+ JavaScript features
 - Media Session API

-It has been tested on Chromium-based browsers.
+It has been tested on Chromium-based browsers and does not work on Firefox

 ## Note